cfengine/documentation/reference/language-concepts/normal-ordering.markdown

 After pre-evaluation is complete normal evaluation begins.

-In this step CFEngine executes agent promise bundles in the strict order defined by the `bundlesequence` (possibly overridden by the `-b` or `--bundlesequence` command line option).
-If the bundlesequence is not provided via command line argument or is not present in body common control agent will fail to execute policy.
+In this step CFEngine executes agent promise bundles in the strict order defined by the bundlesequence (possibly overridden by the `-b` or `--bundlesequence` command line option).
+If the bundlesequence is not provided via command line argument or is not present in body common control agent will attempt to execute a bundle named `main`.
+If bundle `main` is not defined, the agent will error and exit.

 Within a bundle, the promise types are executed in a round-robin fashion according to so-called `normal ordering` (essentially deletion first, followed